spang-lab/FastqPuri/README_trimFilter.md

 - `--trimN STRIP`: Obtain the largest N free subsequence of the read.
-Accept it if is longer than the half of the original read length, redirect it to `*_NNNN.fq.gz` otherwise.
+Accept it if is at least MINL nucleotides long, redirect it to `*_NNNN.fq.gz` otherwise.
 Example:
 ```
 ORIGINAL                                           FILTERED